-EFIEES is a partner of the QualitEE Project.
+EFIEES has been the European partner of the QualitEE Project.

-Funded by the Horizon2020 Programme, QualitEE is a research and innovation project that aims to increase investment in energy efficiency services in the building sector within the EU and improve trust in service providers.
-This is being achieved by developing quality assessment criteria and implementing quality assurance schemes.
+Funded by the Horizon2020 Programme, QualitEE was a research and innovation project that aimed to increase investment in energy efficiency services in the building sector within the EU and improve trust in service providers.
+The project ended in June 2020 and developed quality assessment criteria implemented in quality assurance schemes.

-The QualitEE project is carrying out extensive research, as well as consultation with key experts and stakeholders in the energy efficiency services market.
-Key outcomes from this work are being published, and made available for download, to support the uptake and development of quality assurance for energy efficiency services.
+The QualitEE project has carried out extensive research, as well as consultation with key experts and stakeholders in the energy efficiency services market.
+Key outcomes from this work have been published, and made available for download, to support the uptake and development of quality assurance for energy efficiency services:

 - European Quality Assessment Criteria

-The focal publication will be a core set of Quality Assessment Criteria for energy efficiency services harmonised across Europe, and with nationally focussed additions.
-The guidelines will break down the key aspects within energy efficiency services into components/questions that can be individually assessed for quality, known as the ‘quality criteria’.
+The focal publication is a core set of Quality Assessment Criteria for energy efficiency services harmonised across Europe, and with nationally focussed additions.
+The 7 quality criteria identified for Energy Efficiency Services by QualitEE partners are the following:

-The Draft Guidelines of European Technical Quality Criteria for Energy Efficiency Services are available for download here.
-The final version will be ready in 2020.
+The Guidelines of European Technical Quality Criteria for Energy Efficiency Services are available for download here.

 - Financial Guidelines for Energy Efficiency Services